However you take to the water, there are environmentally-friendly choices you can make.

-Enjoythebroads.com has an interactive map of electric charging points in the Broads.
+Please see our list of electric charging points and card outlets in the Broads.

 For practical advice or information on how you can reduce your impact our waterways the Green Blue is the joint environment programme created by the British Marine Federation and Royal Yachting Association.